 Rutgers University–Camden is open and operating.
 The spring semester combines a majority of remotely delivered instruction with a limited number of face-to-face classes.
 In-person events are canceled until further notice.
 Use the My Campus Pass app before coming to campus and remember the three Ws: Watch Your Distance, Wash Your Hands, Wear Your Face Covering.

 8 a.m. to 12:30 p.m.

 Parking is available in all lots except Lot C12

 Motivated by Dr. King's vision of the Beloved Community, Rutgers–Camden seeks to create a space on our campus where people from all backgrounds can work and learn together.

 Activities are open to students, alumni, faculty, and staff of the university; their families; and children and adults from across the city, the state, and the region.

 While we sometimes think of service as one group of people serving another, this day of service involves individuals serving each other and the larger community.

 "The time is always right to do what is right." - Dr. Martin Luther King Jr.

+Registration is limited based on the number of available projects.
 Service site placements are subject to change.
-We cannot guarantee placements, so please contact Chris Countryman at email@example.com if you are planning to bring a large group.
+We cannot guarantee placements, especially if an individual or group does not register in advance.
+Please contact Michael D'Italia if you are planning to bring a large group.

 Schedule for the Day